The 51,000 koku Obi Castle Town

-The moss-covered stone walls, broad stone steps in front of the Ote-mon main gate, moat ruin, and old samurai residences all bring back the past, once serving as the symbol of the powerful Itou Family.
+The moss-covered stone walls, broad stone steps in front of the Ote-mon main gate, moat ruins, and old samurai residences all bring back the past, as they once served as the symbol of the powerful Itou Family.

 The Matsuo-no-Maru residence and Ote-mon gate have been reconstructed using Obi’s famously beautiful cedar wood.
-The castle and its surrounding territory is also designated as one of Japan’s Preservation Districts for Groups of Historic Buildings.
+The castle and its surrounding territory, such as samurai homes representing the gates and the stately stone wall, have also been designated as one of Japan’s Preservation Districts for Groups of Historic Buildings in 1977.

 Obi Castle Town